Everything Astrotourists Need to Know About Eclipses

 The Next Solar Eclipse

-The next solar eclipse around the globe will be a total solar eclipse on December 14, 2020.
+The next solar eclipse around the globe will be an annular solar eclipse on October 14, 2023.

 Lunar eclipses are almost equally impressive compared with solar eclipses – and they’re visible across a much larger part of the planet each time they occur!
 Lunar eclipses also occur a bit more frequently than solar eclipses.